keithalewis/math/ross.md

 If $R = 1$ or $\lambda = 0$ then $s = 0$.

 This sweeps under the rug the fact we must extend our sample space to include default and recovery.
-To model the default time we should augment the sample space by the product ${[0,\infty)\times\{R\}}$ and define information available at time $t$ for the default time $T\in[0,\infty)$.
+We should augment the sample space by the product ${[0,\infty)\times\{R\}}$ and define information available at time $t$ for the default time $T\in[0,\infty)$.
 A natural choice for this is the partition ${\AA_t = \{\{s\}\mid s < t\}\cup\{[t, \infty)\}}$